jamescross813/happyholidayproject/README.md

 # happy-holidays
 Python basics Holiday themed project.

-Will use python to:
+This project utilises python to:

-> draw a tree
+> draw a holiday tree
->give holiday response to user
->give a random holiday response to user
+> give a holiday themed greeting to the user from a list of possibilities
->oop class
-use oop to create program:
-    >objects
->command line interface
->increase functionality:
-    >check for naughty/nice
+> includes oop classes
+> provides a basic command line interface for user to interact with
+> increased functionality includes:
+    >checking if user is naughty/nice
-    >give corresponding present
+    >providing user with a corresponding present
 # happy-holidays